How Do Dogs Get Heartworms? 15 Things to Look Out For

 Does your pup seem especially tired after moderate activity?
 Especially when this fatigue is combined with a cough, you could be dealing with a Class 2 infestation.

-Another common allergic reaction, nosebleeds can occur in dogs with heartworms.
-Check your pup's nostrils for signs of any that you might have missed.
+Another common allergic reaction, nosebleeds, or unusual bruisings can occur in dogs with heartworms.
+Check your pup’s nostrils and skin for signs of any that you might have missed.

 Reluctance to Exercise

 In keeping with extreme tiredness, you might notice that your once-active dog now prefers to lie indoors rather than play fetch.
-If yours seems unwilling to exercise or even go for a walk, it's worth checking into.
+If yours seems unwilling to exercise or even go for a walk, it’s worth having your veterinarian chem him out.

 It’s common for dogs with heartworms to refuse their daily kibble.
 If yours is suffering from the condition, quick medical attention can help sustain him until his appetite levels regulate again.